anantprakash17/rhombichess/README.md

 Use locust to test the backend by entering the number of users and the spawn rate, then click start.

 ### Frontend
-To run the tests for the frontend (`/src/client`), run the following command:
+To run the tests for the frontend (`/src/client`), run the following command inside of the client directory:
 ```bash
 npm test
 ```

 ### Cleanup
-To clean up the project, run the following command:
+To clean up the project, run the following command from the root directory:
 ```bash
 make clean-all
 # or to clean just the backend